Clover offers three apps that semi-integrators can call using a Remote Pay SDK:

+For a cloud connection, use Cloud Pay Display.
 Cloud Pay Display is a pay display app for Clover Flex, Clover Mini, and Clover Mobile that can be used with the Remote Pay Cloud SDK.
-Clover maintains a cloud service for establishing a WebSocket Secure connection between your application and the Clover device.
+Clover maintains a cloud service for establishing a WebSocket Secure (WSS) connection between your application and the Clover device.
 Business environments that demand payment terminal portability, such as shops without sales counters, benefit from the features of Cloud Pay Display.

 Integrators must use OAuth tokens to connect to the Clover device using this app.
-See Using OAuth 2.0 for more information.
+See Use OAuth 2.0 for more information.

 Virtual Keypad is an example of a Clover-developed Cloud Pay Display app.
 As a web app, Virtual Keypad simulates and replaces the look, feel, and functionality of the Merchant Keypad hardware device.
-Merchants can connect to Virtual Keypad for a single payment or all day long.
+Merchants can connect to Virtual Keypad for a single payment or all day.

 Here's how Virtual Keypad works: